First-Year, Transfer & Current Student Techlist

 - Other networking devices.
 ITS will block devices that cause problems for others.

-- Ethernet cable, students may pick up an ethernet cable at no charge from the ITS Help Desk in Neill Hall 314.
+- Ethernet cable, students may pick up an ethernet cable at no charge from the ITS Help Desk in Humanities Building 314.